cpm-cmake/CPM.cmake/README.md

 ```

 `CPMAddPackage` downloads and configures the dependency if a newer version hasn't already been included before, for example by another dependency.
-The origin is usually defined as a git repository and tag, but [svn revisions and direct urls are also supported](https://cmake.org/cmake/help/latest/module/FetchContent.html#declaring-content-details).
+The origin is usually defined as a git repository and tag, but [svn revisions and direct URLs are also supported](https://cmake.org/cmake/help/latest/module/FetchContent.html#declaring-content-details).
 If a `GIT_TAG` hasn't been explicitly specified it defaults to `v(VERSION)`, a common convention for github projects.
-It can also be set to a branch name such as `master` to use download the most recent version.
+It can also be set to a branch name such as `master` to download the most recent version.

 After calling `CPMAddPackage`, the variables `(DEPENDENCY)_SOURCE_DIR` and `(DEPENDENCY)_BINARY_DIR` are set, where `(DEPENDENCY)` is the name of the dependency.